Gunshots fired near Palestinian PM's compound

 Prime Minister Salam Fayyad was away touring the southern West Bank, near Hebron, at the time.

-Palestinian officials declined to comment, citing the sensitivity of the incident, and there was no immediate indication of who was behind the attack.

-The exchange of gunfire in the West Bank city lasted around a minute, several witnesses confirmed, and the Palestinian Authority’s official news agency, WAFA, said that there had been no casualties.
+The exchange of gunfire in the West Bank city lasted around a minute, several witnesses confirmed, and the sound of ambulances could be heard shortly thereafter.

 Fighting had subsided by the time Palestinian special forces arrived, a few minutes after the incident began.
-Police were deployed in force, scouring the area for shell casings.

-The shooting occurred on a main thoroughfare clustered with modern government buildings under constant police guard.
+The police searched and frisked people, apparently looking for weapons.

-Ramallah is the Palestinians’ administrative capital in the West Bank, under limited self-rule by the so-called Palestinian Authority, in territory Israel captured in the 1967 war, and for which Palestinians have long sought statehood.
+The shooting occurred in an area that is under limited Palestinian self-rule by the so-called Palestinian Authority, in West Bank territory Israel captured in the 1967 war, and for which Palestinians have long sought statehood.

-The Palestinian Authority has launched a security crackdown in the West Bank in recent months, arresting scores of suspects in a security sweep that has sparked anger against President Mahmoud Abbas’s Fatah-led government.
+The Palestinian Authority has launched a security crackdown in the West Bank in recent weeks, arresting scores of suspects in a security sweep that has prompted some anger at President Mahmoud Abbas’s Fatah-led government.

-The crackdown, led by elite presidential guards and the counter-terrorism unit, is seen as a determined bid by the Western-backed authority to regain control of key areas and smash armed elements that could challenge its power.

-Its forces have targeted not only gang leaders and criminal groups, but also rogue security officers suspected of arming and directing them.
-Fayyad told Reuters in June that the operation would be broad-based and long lasting.

 Writing by Noah Browning; Editing by Michael Roddy